ant-design/ant-design/components/breadcrumb/demo/separator-indepent.md

 ## en-US

-The separator can be customized by setting the separator property: `Breadcrumb.Separator`
+The separator can be customized by setting the separator property: `Breadcrumb.Separator`.

 ```jsx
 import { Breadcrumb } from 'antd';